-The time-dependent cellular machinery that we describe here is different altogether from those two cell types.
-It consists of a unique population of neurons with periodic modulation of activity across multiple timescales from tens of seconds to minutes.
-The reason that these cells so strikingly declared themselves is likely because of the continuous uninterrupted flow of information characterizing the current study.
-The key property of these cells was their periodicity over nearly an hour of relatively stable context yet with enormous variability in sensory input.
-This stability of temporal periodicity was further demonstrated by the fact that a subset of TPCs maintained their dominant periodicity despite the change in the video playback speed.
+characterizing the current study.
+The key property of these cells was their periodicity over nearly one hour of relatively stable context, yet with enormous variability in sensory input.
+This stability of temporal periodicity was further demonstrated by the fact that a subset of TPCs maintained their dominant periodicity, despite the change in the video playback speed.
 This invariance to sensory input is required from an elementary neuronal clock where temporal information can be extracted from a population of neurons that together span a rich range of temporal scales from seconds to many minutes.
-In fact, previous models had proposed mechanisms that involved the extraction of time from a subset of neurons with periodic properties (25, 26).
+In fact, previous models had proposed mechanisms that involved the extraction of time from a subset of neurons with periodic properties.^{25,26}

 Although the periodicity of the TPCs is observed in time and it is possible to decode time from the population activity of these cells, they may be responding to other time-varying signals rendering time representation a byproduct of this process.
 This argument may indeed hold true even for other types of time-coding cells and raises philosophical issues on whether time exists beyond "change" and the occurrence of events.
-Thus, perhaps the main significance of these findings is the presence of such temporal periodicity at the single neuron level at multiple timescales reaching many minutes and their primary presence in. the human entorhinal cortex.
+Furthermore, the passage of time may be decoded from many other biosignals - whether the brain in fact uses TPCs temporal information cannot be explored in the current study.
+Thus, perhaps the main significance of these findings is the presence of such temporal periodicity at the single neuron level at multiple time scales reaching many minutes and their primary presence in the human entorhinal cortex.

-The remapping of TPCs' periodicities seen in the memory task following movie viewing may be related to multiple factors including memory, change in the temporal structure of the task, and change in context.
-It might also explain why such large-scale temporal periodicity has not been reported given that the recognition portion of the task more closely resembles the traditional stimulus-response task structure often employed in the field of human electrophysiology.
-If the shortening of periodicity is related to memory performance, these cells may play a role in temporal compression of experience required for memory retrieval(32, 33).
+The remapping of TPCs' periodicities seen in the memory task after movie viewing may be related to multiple factors including memory, change in the temporal structure of the task, and change in context.
+It might also explain why such large-scale temporal periodicity has not been reported, given that the recognition portion of the task more closely resembles the traditional stimulus-response task structure often employed in the field of human electrophysiology.
+If the shortening of periodicity is related to memory performance, these cells may play a role in temporal compression of experience required for memory retrieval.
+32,33